OneSourceConsult/JavaProfiling-tool/README.md

 closeLogger(); // Should close logger to assert everything was properly flushed.
 This is only needed ONCE.
 ```

-5. Edit the top of the file ``lp.py``, changing the following variables.
+5.Edit the top of the file ``lp.py``, changing the following variables.

 ```python
 # Where the log files can be found